YOUR DECK

 These are caused by the intermittent wetting and drying of the deck and are part

 of the character of wood.
-These splits have no structural effect whatsoever -
+These splits have no structural effect whatsoever - this

 We can advise you on the care of your new deck, and we also offer annual maintenance contracts on both new and existing decks – please ask us for a quote.